 - Banana Bread Chocolate Chip Muffins: These aforementioned muffins are perfect for tucking into the lunchbox or serving to friends at an after-school playdate.

-- Peanut Butter Chocolate Banana Ice Cream: It’s still warm in some parts of the country so this would be perfect for a healthy after-school snack.
+- Peanut Butter Chocolate Banana Ice Cream: Perfect for a healthy after-school snack.

-- Banana Pancakes: Mash 1-2 bananas and add them to your favourite pancake recipe’no ingredient alterations required.
+- Banana Pancakes: Mash 1-2 bananas and add them to your favourite pancake recipe with no ingredient alterations required.

 - Whipped Banana Birthday Cake: Do you have a birthday to bake for?
-This whipped banana birthday cake is the perfect for any party celebration.
+This whipped banana birthday cake is the perfect for any at-home celebration.

 - Banana Oatmeal: Add a large dollop of mashed bananas to your morning oatmeal, stirring it into the cereal before serving.

 - Chocolate and Banana Paninis: Perfect for breakfast, lunch or an after-school snack these sweet sandwiches are sure to delight the little ones.

 - Banana Bread Scones: A healthier and fun twist on classic banana bread.